KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 ## Proposals

 ### For Apple

+Apple is doing an excellent job building their platform with the user's privacy in mind.
+One of the 4 privacy principals

+> **User Transparency and Control:** Making sure that users know what data is shared and how it is used, and that they can exercise control over it.

+&ndash; [Apple Privacy PDF](https://www.apple.com/privacy/docs/A_Day_in_the_Life_of_Your_Data.pdf) <small>(April 2021)</small>

 At the moment of writing, there is no App Review Rule to prohibit companies from building their own in-app browser to watch the user browsing the web, read all inputs, and inject additional ads and tracking to third party websites.
 However Apple is clearly recommending that we use `SFSafariViewController`.